This post is all about men’s bracelets. We’ll cover all of the styles you need to know about.

 This bracelet will wrap your wrist three or four times, so it may be a little bulky for some guys.

-The Miansai Atlas rope bracelet uses braided nylon rope and a Rhodium-plated ring-and-toggle closure to create a thin, relaxed, and somewhat nautical bracelet.
+The Miansai Atlas rope bracelet (Amazon affiliate link) uses braided nylon rope and a Rhodium-plated ring-and-toggle closure to create a thin, relaxed, and somewhat nautical bracelet.

 If you like your rope bracelet a little thicker and heavier, the Wind Passion Braided Rope Bracelet is a really nice option at a low price.
 We like it in the “Victory” red, white, and blue colorway.